jsenv/core/docs/jsenv-compile-server.md

 ## What happens for assets?

-If server is requested to compile a file but has no compiler associated, it will redirect to the original file.
+If server is requested to compile a file but has no compiler associated, it will serve the original file.
 As there is no compiler for `.ico` files, following html would get the original `favicon.ico` file.

 ```html
 <link rel="favicon" href="./favicon.ico" />